mariorod98/ObsidianVault/🌱 Seedbox/Creating a PlayerController and moving a character in UE4.md

 In this case, the player will be able to move in the vertical axis and perform a jump action.

 It is worth noting that the method `MoveHorizontal` accepts a float parameter while the method `Jump` does not.
-This is because the first method will be
+This is because the first method will be binded to an axis input, while the second will be binded to a button input.

+The axis input sends either 1.0 or -1.0 as the value, while the button input just calls the function whenever its pressed

 ```c++
 // MyPlayerController.h